IceHe/lib/js/basics/event-loop.md

 In web browsers, messages are added anytime an event occurs and there is an event listener attached to it.
 If there is no listener, the event is lost.
-So a click on an element with a click event handler will add a message—likewise with any other event.
+So a click on an element with a click event handler will add a message —— likewise with any other event.

-The function setTimeout is called with 2 arguments: a message to add to the queue, and a time value (optional; defaults to 0).
+The function `setTimeout` is called with 2 arguments: a message to add to the queue, and a time value (optional; defaults to 0).
 The time value represents the (minimum) delay after which the message will actually be pushed into the queue.
 If there is no other message in the queue, and the stack is empty, the message is processed right after the delay.
-However, if there are messages, the setTimeout message will have to wait for other messages to be processed.
+However, if there are messages, the `setTimeout` message will have to wait for other messages to be processed.
-For this reason, the second argument indicates a minimum time—not a guaranteed time.
+For this reason, the second argument indicates a minimum time —— not a guaranteed time.

-Here is an example that demonstrates this concept ( setTimeout does not run immediately after its timer expires ) :
+_Here is an example that demonstrates this concept ( `setTimeout` does not run immediately after its timer expires ) :_

 ```js
 const s = new Date().getSeconds();